Cristal32/frontend-mentor-challenges/solutions/javascript-fundamentals/05. article-preview-component/README.md

   }
 ```

 The `::after` selector is designed to insert something at the end <span style="text-decoration: underline">after</span> the content of the element.
-So by defining the content aftter as "" (empty string), and reshaping it into an upside down triangle using the `border` property;
+So by defining the content after as "" (empty string), and reshaping it into an upside down triangle using the `border` property;

 By making the content empty and customizing the borders, we can play around with the 4 sides that form triangle shapes: